iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/blog/privacy/zcash-protocol.md

 #### Merkle Path Verification

-To prove a commitment exists in the tree, the spender provides a **Merkle path**—the sequence of sibling hashes from leaf to root:
+To prove a commitment exists in the tree, the spender provides a **Merkle path**, the sequence of sibling hashes from leaf to root:

 $$path = \left[ M_{sibling(h,i)}^h \text{ for } h \text{ from } MerkleDepth \text{ down to } 1 \right]$$